-Victoria Larson, professor and chair, received a PhD from McMaster University and an M. Litt. from Oxford University.
+Victoria Larson, professor and Deputy Chair, received a PhD from McMaster University and an M. Litt. from Oxford University.
 Her research interests include: the dramatic and philosophical writings of Seneca the Younger, classical tradition, and reception (especially as they relate to the eighteenth and nineteenth centuries), and the critical theory of life- and travel writing.
 She teaches a variety of courses including Beginning and Intermediate Latin, Latin Literature, Mythology and the Senior Humanities Seminar.
 She is the director of the Institute for the Humanities and the author of the following books: The Role of Description in Senecan Tragedy in series Studien zur klassischen Philologie (Frankfurt am Main, 1994), ed.
 M. von Albrecht, University of Heidelberg, Ma Double Vie: The Memoirs of Sarah Bernhardt (Albany, NY: State University of New York Press, 1999) and My Beloved Toto: Letters from Juliette Drouet to Victor Hugo 1833-1882 (Albany, NY: State University of New York Press, 2005).

 Aditya Adarkar, associate professor, received a PhD from the University of Chicago.
 He is a broadly trained humanist and comparativist and was appointed as the university’s first Asian Humanities specialist.
 His research interests include: Sanskrit epic and its ethical and literary dimensions, South Asian philosophical and literary traditions, mindfulness and contemplative pedagogy.
 He teaches courses including: Reading Asian Cultures, Mythology, and Comparative Epic.
 He is the author of numerous articles and reviews, and has published in the Journal of Asian Studies, History of Religions, and the International Journal of Hindu Studies.
 He is currently working on a book-length study of the psychological depth, subtlety and complexity of the character of Karna in the Mahabharata.

 Jean Alvares, professor, received a PhD in Classics at the University of Texas at Austin.
 His research interests include: Classical Narrative, the Western Humanities Tradition, Utopian Thought and Learning with Technology.
 He teaches courses including: General Humanities I and II, Mythology, Proseminar: Liberal Arts Internship and Seminar: Inquiry in the Humanities.